18F/handbook/_pages/policies/tech-policies/security-incidents.md

 1. If you haven't already, follow the steps above for reporting phishing emails, and then continue to the next step.
 1. Send an email to  itservicedesk@gsa.gov and devops@gsa.gov.
 Please include *Security Incident* in the subject line, along with a brief description of the issue (Ex.
 Clicked on link in phishing email).
-1. Report the phishing email in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel.

 ## Reporting other incidents
 To report a security incident, follow *all* of the steps below: